High-tech professions in Saxony

 A video about IC design

-By chance, chip designer Emma from the year 2050 meets Max, who works as a chip designer in the year 2025.
+Chip designer Emma from the year 2050 meets Max, who works as a chip designer, by chance.
 Together they work on a humanoid robot.
 A video as exciting as a NETFLIX series.

 Lecture series on IC design